byte-run/unsafe_memory_go/README.md

 # tcmalloc-go
-This project aid to implement  the google's tcmalloc  that using go program language.
+This project aims to implement  the Google's TCMALLOC using the Go programming language.